tamirscherf/Rat_features_extraction/README.md

 #### backwardLoss function
 Returns the derivative of the loss with respect to the predictions Y.
-The implematation of (T-Y) was needed.
-The absulote value of this function was implemented with forward loss function logic.
-The sign of (T-Y) is also case dependet and was implemented according to the following tree:
+The implementation of (T-Y) was needed.
+The absolute value of this function was implemented with forward loss function logic.
+The sign of (T-Y) is also case dependent and was implemented according to the following tree:

 <p align="center"><img src="https://github.com/tamirscherf/My_Code/blob/master/visualization/Cyclic_loss_derivative_cases.png" width = "400" height = "228">

 ### Using two nets for minimizing execution time
+**Most frames are predicted by a net based on 50X50 pixel input image in order to minimize execution time.
+This low resolution do not always give satisficing results due to certain behavior of the rat.
+A net based on 100X100 pixel input is used where the 50x50 fails.
+Recognizing those part required creative implementation**

-Minimizing the running time of the prediction of the net had great importance to the project. as this module is part of a larger data pipeline.
-Therefore the input images were downsampled from 200X200 pixels to 100X100 and 50X50.
+The input images were downsampled from 200X200 pixels to 100X100 and 50X50.
 While the net performances on most of the 50X50 images were good, for a few images the 50X50 resolution was too low and caused bad results.
 Those images were frames of a certain behavior of the rat.
 Only a net trained over 100X100 input image, along with smoothing, gave satisfying results.
-#### An example of an extreme bad performance of one of the first 50x50 nets vs the good 100x100 net
+#### Bad performance of one of the first 50x50 nets VS good performance 100x100 net

 <p align="center"><img src = "https://github.com/tamirscherf/Rat_features_extraction/blob/master/visualization/Bad_performance.gif" width = "300" height = "300"></p>
 <p align="center"><img src = "https://github.com/tamirscherf/Rat_features_extraction/blob/master/visualization/Good_performance.gif" width = "300" height = "300"></p>